Yoasobi discography

-The discography of Japanese duo Yoasobi consists of seven extended plays (four Japanese and three English), 30 singles (12 of all were additionally released the English version), three promotional singles, three video albums, and 35 music videos (27 were additionally accompanied the English version).
-As of August 2025, Yoasobi has sold 3.4 million certified units, based on physical and digital sales combined, and earned 5.7 billion certified streams, according to the Recording Industry Association of Japan (RIAJ).
-Four of the duo's songs—"Yoru ni Kakeru", "Gunjō", "Kaibutsu", and "Idol"—received diamond certifications or higher for surpassing 500 million streams, the second most among artists, tying with Official Hige Dandism and behind Mrs. Green Apple (7).
+Japanese duo Yoasobi has released nine extended plays (four Japanese and four English), 33 singles (14 of which were additionally released in English version), four promotional singles, three video albums, and 39 music videos (31 were additionally accompanied by the English version).
+As of August 2026, according to the Recording Industry Association of Japan (RIAJ), the duo has sold 3.5 million certified units across physical and digital formats and earned 5.8 billion certified streams.
+In July 2026, Billboard Japan reported that the duo has exceeded 10 billion streams in Japan, the fourth artist to do so, after Mrs. Green Apple, Official Hige Dandism, and Back Number.